availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 algorithms.

 Furthermore, the GPS traces would usually entail traversing more of the road network than a single block or exit ramp.
-Refering to the animation above, notice how the algorithm remains undecided around exit ramps and smaller road sections until after the vehicle has traversed further along its route.
+Referring to the animation above, notice how the algorithm remains undecided around exit ramps and smaller road sections until after the vehicle has traversed further along its route.